 How to Cure Beer Addiction

-Beer, like any other alcoholic drink, can be very addictive and after what can be seen about the negative effects of beer, a lot of heavy beer drinkers usually want to get out of their unhealthy habit but find this virtually impossible because they have become addicted to the product already.
+Beer, like any other alcoholic drink, can be very addictive and after what can be seen about the negative effects of beer, a lot of heavy beer drinkers usually want to get out of their unhealthy habit but find this virtually impossible because they have become addicted to the product already, which is especially widespread in college drinking communities.
 They find it very hard to stop outright or significantly reduce their intake but no matter how hard this might seem, there is actually hope because, with proper research and studies, it has been shown that beer addiction can actually be cured.
 To stop drinking beer or to reduce one’s consumption, a very realistic plan that one could follow advises to:

 - Remove all materials and things that could tempt you into drinking some more beer from your home and offices.
 This includes the bars and bar wares too.